bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 ### Create JWT using the debugger tool

-To creat a JWT, you will need to obtain a `customer_id` using the [Customers v3 API](https://developer.bigcommerce.com/api-reference/store-management/customers-v3).
+To create a JWT, you will need to obtain a `customer_id` using the [Customers v3 API](https://developer.bigcommerce.com/api-reference/store-management/customers-v3).

 1. Send a `GET` request to the [Get All Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customersget) endpoint.
 Choose a customer and make note of the `customer_id`.